craigbarnes/showdown/README.md

 ----

 * Keep scroll position after reloading
-* Use WebKitFindController to allowing searching documents
+* Use WebKitFindController to allow searching documents
 * Allow opening/browsing directories
+* Add some way of opening files once running to allow launching without command-line arguments
+* Add support for drag and drop
+* Support other to-html languages and use `g_content_type_guess()` to decide how to render

 License
 -------